Use the bullets below to jump to a specific section, or visit the 2018 Network Member Priorities Overview.

 - Twenty-five PIE Network members (42%) plan to engage on literacy efforts in 2018, a significant increase from the number of organizations that named it as a high priority or on the to-do list in 2017.

 - Organizations prioritizing literacy are working in a range of ways, from developing legislation to supporting implementation and advocating for increased funding.

 Twenty-five PIE Network members in 19 states are planning to engage on this issue in 2018, either as a high priority or on the to-do list.

 Below, you’ll see lists of member organizations who said they were planning to work on similar literacy policies.
-If you’re interested in connecting with any of the organizations listed below, ask Sarah for an introduction.
+If you’re interested in connecting with any of the organizations listed below, ask Eric for an introduction.